Skip to content

 • For an aging roof in the insurance-renewal window, get a roof inspection and a written condition certification — in Florida, the certification often determines whether the policy renews.

-• For full-replacement planning, see roof replacement for material selection guidance.
+• For full-replacement planning, see roof replacement in Miami for material selection guidance.

 Miami roofing services

-Common Miami metro requests in our network: roof replacement, roof repair, and storm damage repair.
+Common Miami metro requests in our network: roof replacement in Miami, roof repair in Miami, and storm damage repair in Miami.
 For mid-rise and condo flat-roof work, see flat roofing for system-by-system breakdown.
 Adjacent Florida and Southeast metros where we also place leads include Tampa, Orlando, and Jacksonville.

 FAQ